Singles & Solo Travel

-Trips - Vacations - Cruises
+Singles & Friends: Trips - Vacations - Tours

-Morocco New Years Desert and Kasbahs
+Desert and Kasbahs Singles Vacation

 $2425

-Kasbah Camel Trek
+Camel Trek

 Morocco Desert and Kasbahs Singles Vacation Itinerary

-CasablancaDAY 1 - Arrive Casablanca
+DAY 2 - Arrive Casablanca

-and transfer to our hotel.
+Arrive at Casablanca airport in the morning and transfer to our hotel.
 Shuttles will be available every 2 hours in the morning.
 Check-in and meet all your new single travel friends as we are greeted in the lobby by our tour guide at 3:00pm.

 Casablanca, Morocco’s economic capital and the second largest city in Africa, retains its charm thanks to its Art Deco architecture.
-There are many wonderful discoveries to be made on our afternoon tour of Casablanca including: the Central Market, United Nations & Mohamed V Squares, the Habous Quarter, view The Royal palace, visit Hassan II Mosque, the second largest mosque in the world, tour by the cornice Aïn Diab.
+There are many wonderful discoveries to be made on our afternoon tour of Casablanca including: the Central Market, United Nations & Mohammed V Squares, the Habous Quarter, view The Royal palace, visit Hassan II Mosque, the second largest mosque in the world, tour by the cornice Aïn Diab.

-Day 2 - Casablanca - Rabat - Meknes - Volubilis - Fez
+Day 3 – Casablanca - Rabat - Meknes - Volubilis - Fez

 VolubilisAfter breakfast we depart for Rabat the capital of the kingdom and headquarters of the government, parliament, ministries and administrations.
-View the Royal Palace, Hassan Tower, the famous tomb of the late king Mohamed V who fulfilled Morocco's independence, and the Oudaya Kasbah.
+View the Royal Palace, Hassan Tower, the famous tomb of the late king Mohammed V who fulfilled Morocco's independence, and the Oudaya Kasbah.

-Next it is onto Meknes with its 25 miles of walls surrounding the city it is rich in history.
+Next it is onto Meknes with its 25 miles of walls surrounding the city, it is rich in history.
 See the Gate of Bab Mansour, the ancient Jewish quarter, and the Moulay Ismail Granaries.

 Before we continue to Fez we stop to explore the relics of the Roman city Volubilis, North Africa's best preserved and most significant archaeological site.
-Occupied by the Romans in around 40BC, it developed into a thriving city of 20 000.
+Occupied by the Romans in around 40BC, it developed into a thriving city of 20,000.
 To walk around the site today brings the grand achievements and daily routines of an ancient civilization vividly to life.
 Especially notable are a series of mosaic floors depicting scenes from classical mythology and everyday life.

-Day 3 - Fez
+Day 4 – Fez

 FezToday we explore Fez, the cultural and spiritual center of Morocco, founded in 790 AD and the oldest of the three imperial cities.
 Our guided tour includes the medieval Medina, the old part of the city, which has been continuously inhabited since the 10th century and still bustles with a throng of colorfully costumed tribal people, from olive-dealers and veiled women, to merchants and traditional bell-ringing water-sellers.